a man sitting on the couch

 • Fear the unknown more than the actual symptoms

-People who have health anxiety often feel very real physical sensations, but these sensations actually get intense because of the anxiety and not due to a dangerous illness.
+People who have health anxiety often feel very real physical sensations.
+These sensations become intense because of the anxiety.
+They are not due to a dangerous illness.
 They include:

 1. Chest pain or tightness, which may feel like a heart problem